ArjunMehta01/ece422-project2/README.md

     $ mkdir .secrets
     $ mkdir filesystem
     ```
-4. Create a .env file containing the path to the .secrets and filesystem folders.
+4. Create a .env file at the same level as src containing the path to the .secrets and filesystem folders.
 The .env file should contain the following:
     ```
     FILESYSTEM_PATH=<Direct_Path_To_Filesystem>
     SECRETS_PATH=<Direct_Path_To_Secrets>